 Choose a Pricing Plan

-Squarespace offers a 14-day free trial so that users can see exactly what features they should expect from the site builder, before they officially commit and become a paid member.
+Squarespace offers a 14-day free trial so that users can see exactly what features they should expect from the site builder before they officially commit and become paid members.

 There are four Squarespace pricing plans: